Real Estate Land Records logo

 To prevent homeowners from becoming homeless due to foreclosure, the City initiated the Residential Mortgage Foreclosure Prevention Program, an innovative program that links a Court of Common Pleas order requiring that homeowners facing foreclosure have an opportunity to meet with their lenders to negotiate an alternative to foreclosure with City-funded housing counseling, outreach, a hotline and legal assistance.
 Working together, the City and the Court have created and implemented a national model.

-OHCD has long supported neighborhood-based and citywide organizations offering housing counseling services to low- and moderate-income people.
-OHCD-funded services provided by these agencies include mortgage counseling, default and delinquency counseling, tenant support and housing consumer education.
+DHCD has long supported neighborhood-based and citywide organizations offering housing counseling services to low- and moderate-income people.
+DHCD-funded services provided by these agencies include mortgage counseling, default and delinquency counseling, tenant support and housing consumer education.
 Through these services prospective homeowners can avoid predatory loans, a significant cause of foreclosure.

 Locations of surface water features (rivers, creeks, ponds, reservoirs) and water beneath city bridges and adjacent to city borders.
 Separate files are available for each waterbody (and watershed) in KML form, or as a whole in Shapefile form.